pedrocunha1596/foods_api/README.md

 ```

-6. Delete a food from the system given the food ID
+6. Delete a food from the system given the food ID.

 ```python
 DELETE http://localhost:3000/foods/ID